The Berry-Esseen Bound

 | Non-Uniform General | 25.5 | Paditz (1989) |

-where is the class of all convex sets.
-The dependency is the “curse of dimensionality” for the CLT.
+where is the class of convex sets and the factor is the cost of cranking up dimension.

 References